 A Field in England

 At one point during the opening battle, we see someone get stabbed from behind, but we never see the assailer – in fact, we never see a clash of swords or any sense of density at all.
 Its only grandfather is the famous battle in Orson Welles’ Chimes at Midnight (possibly the greatest battle ever filmed).
-It plays more like people running around in emptiness or shouting at nothing, with scenes that do not logically follow from one another and an atmosphere that approximates a careless void.
+It plays more like an absurd pantomime, people running around in emptiness or shouting at nothing, with scenes that do not logically follow from one another and an atmosphere that approximates a careless void.
 The “fighting” isn’t relevant, nor is the non-existent enemy – in this amalgam of “in the moment” rage and openly clinical confusion.
 It’s as if the character was stabbed by the world itself, or by a theater prop having taken on a life itself.
 And the rest of the film follows suit with a sort of intentional clinicism and staginess to convey the lost, ambiguous nature of history – we can never truly get “in the moment” for these characters because their moment is long gone, and all we can do is box them off in a frame and observe from above.
 And that’s what Wheatley does, having the rest of the film explore their aimless after-battle wandering around an area as intentionally vague as “a field (somewhere) in England”.
 The narrative is nothing more than “us” watching “them”.

 The film also explores the historical period piece genre and has a flair for “real location” filming, two things we often proudly champion for their realism.
 While we’re busy championing, Wheatley gloriously intersperses ample evidence of how unhistorical, and unreal, the whole thing is.
 It’s a singular mess of a film, a psychedelic head-trip masquerading as history, populated with aquarium characters left at a distance from us.
 It’s far too enigmatically messy and contorted, and it is far more interesting than great.
 But when Wheatley simply goes for it with a freak-out rave to best them all, it’s easy enough to forgive his meandering eccentricities (for those who want something a little more visceral and direct, the violence means business and there’s an extraordinarily tense climactic shootout).